All ingredients are individually packaged, but our central facility

 Cook the Pasta

-Drain in a colander and return to pot.
+Drain pasta in a colander and return to pot.
 Set aside.

 While pasta cooks, make sesame dressing.